SnickerdoodleLabs/protocol/documentation/sdql/adding-new-queries.md

     }
 ```
 In [sdql-v0.0.1.schema](./sdql-v0.0.1.schema.json), we do not need to update anything as we are not defining any structures (The return structure is an object array).
+### 1. Parsing the query

-3. As this is a web2 data type and matches our abstractions, we can reuse the **ISDQLQueryClause** and **AST_PropertyQuery**.
+1. As this is a web2 data type and matches our abstractions, we can reuse the **ISDQLQueryClause** and **AST_PropertyQuery**.
 No need to define anything new.
-4. Now we need to update the SDQLParser so that it can correctly parse the query.
+2. Now we need to update the SDQLParser so that it can correctly parse the query.
 This query is too simple to write a validator for.
 But we need to set up data permissions

 ```typescript
 // 1.
 Define EDataWalletType